Fast Algorithms for the Shortest Unique Palindromic Substring Problem on Run-Length Encoded Strings: Introduction

-A generalized version of the SUS problem, called the \emph{interval} SUS problem, is to answer SUS(s) that contain a query interval $[s, t]$ with $1 \leq s \leq t \leq n$.
-Hu et al.~\cite{HuPT14} proposed an optimal $\Theta(n)$ time and space algorithm to preprocess a given string $S$ so that all $k$ SUSs for a given query interval in $O(k)$ time.
+A generalized version of the SUS problem, called the \emph{interval} SUS problem, is to answer SUSs that contain a query interval $[s, t]$ with $1 \leq s \leq t \leq n$.
+Hu et al.~\cite{HuPT14} proposed an optimal $\Theta(n)$ time and space algorithm to preprocess a given string $S$ so that all $k$ SUSs for a given query interval are reported in $O(k)$ time.
 Mieno et al.'s data structure~\cite{MienoIBT16} also can answer interval SUS queries with the same preprocessing time/space and query time as above.

 Recently, a new variant of the SUS problem, called the \emph{shortest unique palindromic substring} (\emph{SUPS}) problem is considered~\cite{SUPS}.
 A substring $P = S[i..j]$ is called a SUPS for an interval $[s,t]$ iff $P$ occurs exactly once in $S$, $[s,t] \subseteq [i,j]$, and every palindromic substring of $S$ which contains interval $[s,t]$ and is shorter than $P$ occurs at least twice in $S$.
 The study on the SUPS problem is motivated by an application in molecular biology.
 Inoue et al.~\cite{SUPS} showed how to preprocess a given string $S$ of length $n$ in $\Theta(n)$ time and space so that all $\alpha$ SUPSs (if any) for a given interval can be answered in $O(\alpha + 1)$ time\footnote{It is possible that $\alpha = 0$ for some intervals.}.
 While this solution is optimal in terms of the length $n$ of the input string, no space-economical solutions for the SUPS problem were known.